bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 ``mount()`` returns its ``BokehMount`` immediately.
 Await ``ready`` before depending on rendered views.
-Failures are ``MountError`` instances classified as source, target, render, abort, or early-disposal errors; keyed failures also identify ``root_key``.
+Failures are ``MountError`` instances classified as source, target, render, abort, or early-disposal errors.
+Keyed failures also identify ``root_key``.
 The handle owns its views and listeners, but never its DOM targets.
-A document created for bare models is mount-owned and released on failure or disposal; a supplied ``Document`` remains caller-owned.
+A document created for bare models is mount-owned and released on failure or disposal.
+A supplied ``Document`` remains caller-owned.

 Invalid sources fail synchronously before a handle can be created.
 For an existing handle, ``on_error`` and ``errors`` report target and render failures.
-Caller-driven abort and early disposal instead reject a pending ``ready`` promise and set ``error``; they are expected lifecycle cancellation and are not sent to ``on_error``.
+Caller-driven abort and early disposal instead reject a pending ``ready`` promise and set ``error``.
+They are expected lifecycle cancellation and are not sent to ``on_error``.

 Discovering declarative mounts from page JavaScript